A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Deutsch's decision-theoretic approach

 On Deutsch's approach, the system state~\(\gket\) is assumed to be known, or given, and the value~\(\valuation(\gket)\) of~\(\game{\psi}\) is Your fair price for performing the measurement~\(\measurement{A}\) upon the system in that state~\(\gket\), in the sense that You deem performing the measurement and getting as a reward its outcome in units of a linear utility to be equivalent to getting the fixed amount~\(\valuation(\gket)\) of that linear utility.
 His way of dealing with the problem is, like ours, very much de Finetti-like, in that he starts with a pre-determined linear utility and implicitly assumes that all games~\(\game{\psi}\) with~\(\measurement{A}\in\measurements\), for a fixed~\(\gket\in\statespace\) can be compared to one another through the intervention of the values that their valuation~\(\valuation(\gket)\) assumes on the real line;\footnote{Bruno de Finetti \cite{finetti1937,finetti19745} likewise assumes that all uncertain quantities~\(X\) can be compared to one another through the intervention of the values that their prevision, or fair price,~\(P(X)\) assume on the real line.} see also our discussion on decision-theoretic foundations in \cref{sec:decision:theoretic:background}.

 It should be clear that Deutsch's decision problem, and the context he places it in, is in its conception a bit different from ours.
 We start from the assumption that You are (or at least may be) uncertain about the state~\(\uket\) the system is in, and that You express Your beliefs about what that state is by expressing preferences between the uncertain rewards~\(\utility{A}(\uket)\) for different measurements~\(\measurement{A}\).
 In addition, our postulates, as announced in \cref{sec:decision:theoretic:postulates}, are quite different from Deutsch's.
-But, as we point out in \cref{sec:born}, in the special case that You know that the state~\(\uket\) of the system is actually \(\gket\), we're still led to the same conclusion as Deutsch: You must have a \emph{fair price} for the uncertain reward associated with performing the measurement~\(\measurement{A}\) in that --- now certain --- state, \emph{and} that fair price must be given by \(\theutility{A}(\gket)=\gbraketwithop{A}\).
+But, as we point out in \cref{sec:born}, in the special case that You know that the state~\(\uket\) of the system is actually \(\gket\), we're still led to the same conclusion as Deutsch: You must have a \emph{fair price} for the uncertain reward associated with performing the measurement~\(\measurement{A}\) in that --- now certain --- state, \emph{and} that fair price must be given by \(\theutility{A}(\gket)=\gbraketwithop{\measurement{A}}\).
+In summary, to the extent that Deutsch's argumentation is correct,\footnote{See also the discussion in the next section about objections against Deutsch's approach, and the observation in footnote~\ref{fn:unitary:invariance} that our postulate \cref{post:dm:different:eigenspaces} meets those objections.} it leads to similar conclusions to ours \emph{when the quantum systems's state is known}: Born's rule is encapsulated in the reward function that can be derived from the decision-theoretic assumptions that are being made.
+Both sets of assumptions have quite a different flavour, though, and Deutsch's approach is tailored to defending the Everettian interpretation of quantum mechanics, which isn't necessarily what we're after.